Anthony-ferrari/Sudoku/README.md

 # Sudoku

-This is a simple sudoku game solver that takes in any solvable puzzle and returns True if the board is solvable.
+This is a simple sudoku game solver which uses a backtracking algorithm to complete any solvable puzzle and returns True if the board is solvable.

 It contains a print grid function that allows you to see the completed board.
 I will be updating this repository to include a puzzle generator and GUI for the game.